 CAD uses Intrusion detection and protection systems for SQL databases and other applications to maintain data security outside the CAMA solution.
 On the same token, the CAMA software maintains a controlled and adequate set of tools that allows for the granting and denial of user rights to system modules and updating, viewing, and running features, and utilities within the modules.
 It also maintains a change log of inserts, updates, and deletions in appraisal records.
-The system records each transaction with a unique change ID, the name of the machine used to implement the transaction, the loggedon user, date time stamp, affected roll year, transaction type, field, and before and after values.
+The system records each transaction with a unique change ID, the name of the machine used to implement the transaction, the logged-on user, date time stamp, affected roll year, transaction type, field, and before and after values.

-The CAMA software is Harris Govern/True Automation's PACS release 8.1.47.0011.
+The CAMA software is Harris Govern/True Automation's PACS release 8.1.48.0018.
 The GIS systems software is ESRI's ArcGIS Enterprise 11 with ArcGISPRO 3.0 and ArcGIS Desktop 10.8.2.
+The CAD has also introduced SHI/Apple iPad Pro 12.9 tablets for use in the field by Residential and Business Personal Property appraisers that allows them to view and update property records.